Jack-in-the-box effect: Mechanics

-Many modern Western tanks (for instance, the M1 Abrams, Leopard 2, and Leclerc series) feature ammunition compartments designed to fail safely under fire, reducing damage to the level of a firepower kill.
+Many modern Western tanks (for instance, the M1 Abrams, Leopard 2, and Leclerc) feature ammunition compartments designed to fail safely under fire, reducing damage to the level of a firepower kill.
 In such designs, when the tank is damaged, blowout panels open to channel ignited propellants and explosives away from the crew cabin.
-These tanks have a loader as the fourth crew member.
-Training doctrine mandates that the ammunition compartment door must be closed before loading the main gun, so that there is only one shell likely to be exposed in the turret at any time, which limits the risk to the crew.
-Whether an enemy hit ruptures the ammunition compartment or penetrates the tank's interior, the crew have a higher chance of survival, so they are more likely to return the tank to a maintenance center or at least escape their disabled vehicle.
+While the M1 Abrams and Leopard 2 tanks accomplish this through the use of a human loader, the Leclerc uses a more sophisticated autoloading system that allows storing of ammunition outside of the main turret compartment, coming at the cost of greater weight and lower ammunition capacity.
+Training doctrine mandates that the ammunition compartment door must be closed before loading the main gun, exposing the crew to only one shell at a time.
+Whether an enemy hit ruptures the ammunition compartment or penetrates the tank's interior, the crew has a higher chance of survival, so they are more likely to return the tank to a maintenance center or at least escape their disabled vehicle.